Convex-Dev/convex/docs/vision.md

 ## What we need to deliver

-To realise our vision, the Convex Foundation and core team needs to build:
+To realise our vision, the Convex Foundation and core team are building:

 * **Global Database**: A consistent, replicated database capable of tracking all assets in circulation, and public information required to facilitate transactions.
 This must be scalable enough to handle global transactions (i.e. VISA-like transaction volumes)
 * **Utility coin**: The Convex coin is required to pay transaction costs to use the network.
 It serves as the native cryptocurrency on the platform, and for may be used for other platform facilities such as staking.
 Like Bitcoin, it has a *limited supply* guaranteed by the protocol.